 Budget: Be honest, be specific

-A realistic budget improves the quality of the work.
-The agency knows what’s feasible and can advise on the best allocation of funds.
-It helps to specify: does this include or exclude VAT, catering, and entertainment?
+A realistic budget makes for better results.
+The agency knows what’s possible and can advise on the best allocation of funds.
+It helps to specify: does the budget include or exclude VAT, catering, and entertainment?

-If you really don't know the budget, give a range. "€20,000 to €40,000" is enough for an agency to put together a realistic proposal.
-And if the question is "what can you do for us with this budget"—that's exactly the kind of question a good agency loves to answer.
+If you really don’t know the budget: give a range. “€20,000 to €40,000” is enough for an agency to put together a realistic proposal.
+Learn more about the costs of hiring an event agency and how to set a budget.

 Context and limitations: provide the full picture

-A good briefing doesn’t just tell them what you want—it also tells them what you don’t want, what isn’t possible, and what’s already been done.
+A good briefing tells them what you want, what you don’t want, what isn’t possible, and what’s already been done.
 Context is the information an agency needs to understand what’s really at stake.

 What was already decided?
-Date, location, maximum duration.
-Are there any brand guidelines or corporate identity requirements?
-Are there any sensitive topics or special circumstances within the organization or the group that the agency needs to be aware of?
+Think about the date, location, and maximum duration.
+Are there any brand guidelines, corporate identity requirements, sensitive topics, or special circumstances within the organization or the group that the agency needs to be aware of?

 The agency has to guess at everything you leave out of the briefing.
 Everything you include makes the proposal better.
 An agency that understands what’s already been thought through can build on that foundation rather than reinventing the wheel.